mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 ## Local Structure
 <img src="https://user-images.githubusercontent.com/31917400/52900377-03aa1880-31ed-11e9-8100-4386992ee220.jpg" />

-There are several structures within Conditional Probability Distribution.
-We want to reduce the parameter size...but HOW?
+There are several structures in a parametric form within Conditional Probability Distribution.
+We hope to reduce the parameter size...but HOW?
  - a)Deterministic Structure
  - b)Tree Structure
  - c)Logistic Structure